foopod/blog-5.0/posts/2021-12-26-lro-polish.md

 And could I actually fit that many puzzles in a standard GBA cartridge?
 It turns out yes.
 The puzzles themselves take up very little space actually.
 This is one here `GBBoLoGHIoLMGHIAAMCCCKoMooJKDDEEJFFo`.

 I instead landed on 500.
 Enough that there is plenty of replayability for those that want it and hopefully not too many to scare off the casual players.
 I made the menu system differently for Arcade Mode, specifically so you wouldn't see how high it went unless you went looking for it.

+The other reason why I went with a smaller number is because I wanted to high scores for each individual puzzle, more on this in the next section.

 ## Move Counting and high scores